homanchou/xr/book/03-Starting-the-Project.md

 ### Verify Asset Bundles

 If you want to see the assets that our source typescript files turn into, start your dev server `iex -S mix phx.server` then take a look inside `priv/static/assets` folder.
 The watchers are hard at work observing any changes to the typescript files and then esbuild is bundling and splitting the files here.
-If these look very big during development keep in mind that we're not minifying any code and we're also including source maps inline in the file.
+If these look very big during development keep in mind that we're not minifying any code in development.
 To see what the file sizes will look like for production run `mix assets.deploy`.
 This will create the minified, no sourcemap, gzipped versions of the files.
 You can run `mix phx.digest.clean --all` to remove digest files created.

 ### Summary